aiida-vasp/aiida-vasp/doc/source/concepts/immigrations.rst

 Immigrations
 ============

 Sometimes it is usefull or necessary to import `VASP`_ calculations that have not been executed in `AiiDA`_ or with the AiiDA-VASP plugin.
-For these cases we an existing `VASP`_ calculation need to be imported, or immigrated into the AiiDA-VASP realm.
-To make this process simple, we have designed am particular calculation that perform an immigration called :ref:`immigrator_calculation`.
+For these cases, existing `VASP`_ calculations can be imported, or immigrated into the AiiDA-VASP realm.
+To make this process simple, we have designed am particular calculation that performs the data immigration task called :ref:`immigrator_calculation`.

 Working principles
 ------------------